 Here are some steps to consider:

 - What are the quick wins?
-There probably are many problems that can be fixed by making small changes.
+There are probably many problems that can be fixed by making small changes.

 - Are there sacred cows?
 These issues sound like, “We’ve always done it that way.”